preciofishbone/OmniaDocsG2/pages/page-settings/index.rst

 .. image:: page-settings-advanced-612-2.png

-+ **Default Page Collection**: The default Page Collection for the page can be set here.
++ **Default page collection**: The default page collection for the page can be set here.
-+ **Allow reuse content**: If it should be allowed to resuse content within the Publisging App, activate "Enable Reuse Content".
-For more information about how to reuse content, see: :doc:`Reusable Content </pages/reusable-content/index>`
++ **Allow reuse content**: If it should be allowed to resuse content within the publishing app, activate "Enable reuse content".
+For more information about how to reuse content, see: :doc:`Reusable content </pages/reusable-content/index>`
-+ **Connected SharePoint Site**: The address to the SharePoint Site is shown here.
++ **Connected SharePoint site**: The address to the SharePoint site is shown here.
 + **Editor navigation**: Here you can add options that should be available in the page menu, in additional to the default options.
 For more information, see below.
-+ **Contact Property**: Select the property used to store information about the user being page contact.
++ **Contact property**: Select the property used to store information about the user being page contact.
-+ **Review Date Property**: Select the property used to store information about review date for pages.
++ **Review date property**: Select the property used to store information about review date for pages.
 + **Promoted tags**: A publishing app can be configured to have promoted tags/terms for certain properties.
 Promoted tags/terms will be displayed at the top of the tag/term picker both for the author, when working with pages, and for the end user when filtering in a page rollup.
-+ **Document Management**: You use this part for Dcouments settings, both for "normal documents" and for controlled documents.
++ **Document management**: You use this part for documents settings, both for "normal documents" and for controlled documents.
 For more information, see below.

-For more information about layouts for publishing, see this page: :doc:`Publishing Layouts </admin-settings/business-group-settings/publishing-apps/publishing-65/layout/index>`
+For more information about layouts for publishing, see this page: :doc:`Publishing layouts </admin-settings/business-group-settings/publishing-apps/publishing-65/layout/index>`

-Editor Navigation
+Editor navigation
 --------------------
-Use this setting to add options to the page menu, if nedded.
-On example is to add an option to make it poosible to work with controlled documents in a publishing app.
+Use this setting to add options to the page menu, if needed.
+On example is to add an option to make it possible to work with controlled documents in a publishing app.

-Prerequisit: A publishing layout for the option to be used must have been created in Omnia Admin.
-For more information about how to work with publishing layouts, see: :doc:`Publishing Layouts </admin-settings/business-group-settings/publishing-apps/publishing-65/layoutindex>`
+Prerequisit: A publishing layout for the option to be used must have been created in Omnia admin.
+For more information about how to work with publishing layouts, see: :doc:`Publishing layouts </admin-settings/business-group-settings/publishing-apps/publishing-65/layoutindex>`

 Here's how to add a menu option:

-1. Click the plus to the right of "Editor Navigation".
+1. Click the plus to the right of "Editor navigation".
 2. Use the following settings:

 .. image:: editor-navigation-settings.png

 + **Layout**: Select layout here.
 + **Title**: Add a title in any or several of the tenant languages.
 Click the flag to change language.
-+ **Icon Type/Icon**: Add an icon if you wish by first selecting icon type.
++ **Icon type/Icon**: Add an icon if you wish by first selecting icon type.

 3. Click OK when you're done.